segmentio/segment-docs/src/connections/destinations/catalog/outbound/index.md

           source: 'Analytics Academy'
         });

-Connect’s campaign filters allow you to target specific segments of users based on events, event properties, and attributes.
+Connect's campaign filters allow you to target specific segments of users based on events, event properties, and attributes.
 Having specific events and attributes allow you to better target your audiences with custom messaging:

 ![Campaign Filters](images/Create_Campaign.png)